-British designer, Helen Yardley, studied textile design at the Royal College of Art, establishing her studio in London in 1983.
-Known for her signature bold, painterly style and dramatic use of colour, she produces innovative, abstract designs that enhance a wide range of interior spaces.
+British designer, Helen Yardley, studied textile design at the Royal College of Art, establishing her London studio in 1983.
+Known for her signature bold and painterly style as well as dramatic use of colour; she produces innovative, abstract designs that enhance a wide range of interior spaces.

 “I was initially attracted to designing rugs as I realised they are essentially drawings for floors.
 These are drawings with a strong physical presence; you sit on them, you lie on them; they perform a whole range of functions.
 Unlike a conventional drawing, rugs are seen from every angle, which makes creating a dynamic within the parameters more of a challenge.
 The wall hangings were a natural progression as we were being commissioned to make rugs to hang on walls.